Madden returns to the PC just as I’m breaking up with the NFL

 — Sean Don (@BigSean) August 2, 2018

-I’ve asked EA about bleeping the song.
+EA has released a statement about bleeping the song from a company spokesperson:

+“We made an unfortunate mistake with our Madden NFL soundtrack.
+Members of our team misunderstood the fact that while we don’t have rights to include Colin Kaepernick in the game, this doesn’t affect soundtracks.
+We messed up, and the edit should never have happened.
+We will make it right, with an update to Madden NFL 19 on August 6 that will include the reference again.
+We meant no disrespect, and we apologize to Colin, to YG and Big Sean, to the NFL, to all of their fans and our players for this mistake.”

 Even beyond the stomach-turning contempt that the NFL has for its own players, football-as-entertainment is something I’m having a more difficult time digesting.
 I’ve lived with a fear of head injuries for years now.
 I think it started when I read that almost half of homeless men have experienced traumatic brain injuries at some point in their lives.
 If the only thing standing between functioning in society and falling between the cracks is one blow to the skull, why are we not wearing helmets all the time.